Teaching

 Ph.D.
 Teaching Requirement

-All Ph.D. candidates are required to complete two quarters of teaching.
+All Ph.D. candidates are required to complete two quarters of teaching in fulfillment of their degree requirements.
 This teaching experience is valuable for students who later choose to pursue academic careers where they will be expected to teach and develop courses, as well as for students who pursue any career in which public speaking, leadership, presentation skills and program planning are used.

 Note: Biosciences mini-courses (BIOS) or summer teaching positions cannot be used to fulfill teaching requirements.